sassakitech/gsuite-users-automation/README.md

 - In Headers section, put *x-api-key* and the value key generated on AWS API Gateway
 - In body section, with JSON (key and value format) get the values of application with the keys declared on *lambda_function.py*: *first_name*, *last_name* and *email*

 Done!
 Now all POST requests triggered by 3rd-party application send the information to create user on Google Workspace!!!
-Go ahead with tests and use the imagination and Google`s documentation above to create more automated functions :) https://developers.google.com/resources/api-libraries/documentation/admin/directory_v1/python/latest/index.html
+Go ahead with tests and use the imagination and Google`s documentation below to create more automated functions :) https://developers.google.com/resources/api-libraries/documentation/admin/directory_v1/python/latest/index.html

 ## Destroying the Terraform structure